 To be fair, you can never make every single person happy.
 It's not going to happen.
 And really, we do appreciate any effort made to honor women.
 However, after reading through A LOT of comments and speaking with a lot people, there are overwhelming answers that will help most have a nice Mother's Day gift from you.

 The most overwhelming response was a request for the men to take over all responsibilities for a period of time during church and let all the women meet together while enjoying some type of food.
 This will take time to coordinate and please remember all the callings such as ward librarian.
 It doesn't matter if it's 15 minutes or a whole 2 hours but some kind of time to allow the women to congregate and uplift each other is most appreciated.
 Best case scenario?
-The Bishop speaks about womanhood in a special meeting while the men take care of everything else.
-He also purposefully leaves some time at the end for women to mingle.
+A beautiful lesson geared especially to women while the men take care of everything else.
+Also purposefully leaves some time at the end for women to mingle.
 The best part?
 You don't have to buy anything.

 Popular Food Themes